carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 > {: .bash}
 >
 >> ## Solution
->>In a terminal that is standing on your local computer do:
+>>In a terminal that is standing on your local computer, do:
 >> ```
 >>$ scp dcuser@ec2-18-207-132-236.compute-1.amazonaws.com:/home/dcuser/dc_workshop/mags/CHECKM/quality_JP4D.tsv <the destination directory of your choice>
 >> ```
 >>{: .bash}
 >>
 > {: .solution}
-> Then open the table in a spreadsheet and discuss with your team which of the parameters in the table do you find useful.
+> Then open the table in a spreadsheet and discuss with your team which of the parameters in the table you find useful.
 {: .challenge}

 {: .bash}